1. Secretariat’s fate rested on a coin toss.

 After losing his very first race, at Aqueduct on July 4, 1972, Secretariat lost just once more in his two-year-old campaign, and even that was due to a controversial disqualification in a race.
 At the end of that season, he was unanimously voted the winner of the Eclipse Award as Horse of the Year—the first 2-year-old to be so honored.
 In fact, only one other two-year-old has won the award: Favorite Trick, in 1997.
 He was a shoo-in the following year, when his Triple Crown wins earned him top honors in every major racing award.

-3. Nerves were on edge when Secretariat lost the run-up to the Derby.
+3. Secretariat lost the run-up to the Derby.

 Secretariat easily won the first two races as a three-year-old, before running a disappointing third in the Wood Memorial, his final tune-up before Churchill Downs.
 With many in the racing world dismissing his chances at the Derby, Secretariat’s owner and trainers believed that their horse’s showing at the Wood had little to do with his stamina or possible nerves.
 Just days before the race, an abscess had been discovered on the top of the colt’s mouth, leaving him in severe pain.
 While some prognosticators now touting another horse, Sham, a half-cousin of Secretariat’s, as the Derby favorite, Secretariat’s team successfully lanced the painful infection and the horse was soon on the mend.